rabaur/ebd-website/_exercises/exercise2.md

 <img src="../assets/images/exercises/exercise2/measure_icon.png" class="inline-icon"/> The **measure** tool allows you to indicate the _true_ length of a straight line in your layout to calibrate your metrics.
 Click once to place the first reference point, and click again to place the second reference point.
 Insert the true distance in meters in the text box that appears.
-> Note: Currently, adding a reference length will not recompute your previous measurements.
+> Currently, adding a reference length will not recompute your previous measurements.
 The metrics will only take into account the reference length from the point of insertion onwards.
 Therefore, it is recommended to add the reference length at the beginning of your design process.

 <img src="../assets/images/exercises/exercise2/reference_image_icon.png" class="inline-icon"/> The **reference image** tool allows you to upload an image of the floorplan you are working on.
 This will help you to draw the walls more accurately.
 Click on the icon and select the image you want to upload.
 It will then be displayed in the background of the canvas.
 Re-uploading an image will overwrite the previous one.